Benefits of Agile Development

 Scalability of Agile Projects

 Time and cost are the main factors in determining whether a company will go forward with a project.
 How long will the project take?
 What will it cost?
 Will it be worth the initial investment to get this project done?
 What else could be done with the same resources and team members that may hold more value?
-The last question is the most important one to this discussion because it touches on a key point: The larger the company, the more need for an Agile project management system.
+The last question is the most important one to this discussion because it touches on a key point: The larger the company, the greater the need for an Agile project management system.

 How best to utilize people and resources is a question that comes up constantly, especially for companies that cannot predict the frequency of projects yet to come.
 As companies continue to struggle with having too much work and not enough people to do it, new ways of scaling projects have emerged.
 Productivity analyses can help teams understand how the same amount of people can work smarter and produce more without upscaling.
 Conversely, companies want to be careful not to commit too many resources to a project only to find the value does not justify the costs associated with getting it done.